 Getting to class on time is a responsibility each student in USD 237 has to assume.
 Being in class on time is viewed as part of the classroom preparation.
-Failure to arrive at school on time in the morning will bring about the following: Once a student reaches three tardies to their first class in the morning, the student's parents will be contacted to inform them of the tardies.
-Each subsequent tardy to their first class will result in contacting the parents.
-Failure to be in class on time during the remainder of the day will bring about the following: Once a student reaches three tardies during a nine-week grading period, the student will be required to spend a minimum of thirty (30) minutes before or after school with the teacher or principal.
-Each additional tardy will result in a minimum of (30) minutes with the teacher or principal.
+Failure to arrive at each class period on time will result in a tardy.
+Once a student reaches three tardies to their any class.
+Failure to be in class on time during the day will bring about the following: Once a student reaches three tardies during a nine-week grading period, the student will be required to spend a minimum of thirty (30) minutes before or after school with the detention teacher or principal.
+Each additional tardy in the current nine weeks will result in a minimum of an additional (30) minutes with the detention teacher or principal.
+If student does not serve tardy detentions, tardy will double, if the double tardy is not served, ISS will be given.